AmerAbdelrahman/amerabdelrahman.github.io/_pages/about.md

 <p class="about-text">I am a PhD candidate in Economics at the University of Toronto.
 <br>
-My research interests lie at the intersection of Labor, Applied Micro, and Spatial Economics.
+My research interests lie at the intersection of Labor, Applied Microeconomics, and Spatial Economics.
 <br>
 <br>
 I am on the 2025-2026 academic job market. </p>